pablomagro/techtales/source/_posts/Git-Documentation.md

 git rebase It is *DESTRUCTIVE*, change the git history, we shouldn't use rebase in code already pushed in the master branch.

-## Diagnose which commit broke something with git bisect
+## Diagnose which commit broke something with git bisect <a id="diagnose-which-commit-broke-something-with-git-bisect"></a>

 Sometimes you find a bug in your project that has been around for a while without being noticed; it can be hard to track down where that bug was introduced and why just by searching through logs and diffs.
 Git has a slick tool called `git bisect` that can be used to find out which commit introduced problem in our code - it creates a binary search where the programmer can mark each search commit as `good` or `bad`; by the end of the bisect, Git shows you exactly which commit introduced the issue.
 Below it walks through an example of using `git bisect` from start to finish.